Amplifying Voices Series (Session 2): Microaggressions Toward Minorities in the Workplace

-Want to learn more about what happens behind-the-scenes during the journal review process?
-Dr. González-Morales will share her experiences as an associate editor for the Journal of Work & Stress and the Journal of Business & Psychology.
-We’ll discuss dilemmas that reviewers encounter, such as potential harking.
+Dr. González-Morales shared her experiences as an associate editor for the Journal of Work & Stress and the Journal of Business & Psychology.

 International Women’s Day Events

-We’re holding 4 incredible events in honor of International Women’s Day!
-Check out our full schedule here:
+We held 4 incredible events in honor of International Women’s Day!

 Open House Event: Effect Sizes